Home Tutorials Training Consulting Books Company Contact us

 Search Algorithms in Java.
-This article describes different search algorithms for searching elements in collections.
+This article describes the implementation of different search algorithms for searching elements in collections.
 Currently sequential search and binary search are described.

-• Does the element exists in a collection?
+• Does the element exist within the collection?

-• How to get the element from a collection?
+• How can I retrieve the element from the collection?

-• How to delete the element from a collection?
+• How can I remove the element from the collection?

-Sequential search is the simplest approach.
-Given a collection you try every element in the collection until you have found the element or until you reach the end of the collection.
+Sequential search is the simplest search approach.
+Given a collection, it involves examining each element in the collection until the desired element is found or the end of the collection is reached.

 public class SequentialSearch {